danielsyahputra/HP-Net/README.md

-# HydraPlus-Net
+# HydraNet+
-Implementation of HydraPlus-Net with Additional Uncertainty Loss for Pedestrian Analysis
+Implementation of HydraNet+ with Additional Uncertainty Loss for Pedestrian Analysis